 - notice to a third party is required to advise him or her that his or her information is the subject of a request

-Pricing is in USD and international currencies as indicated during checkout.
+Pricing is in CAD, USD and other international currencies as indicated during checkout.

 We use the services of the following third parties, you are encouraged to read their privacy policies by following the links below.

 Cancellation and refund